TEMPLE BETH SHOLOM MIAMI BEACH, FL

 Completed in 1956, Temple Beth Sholom was designed by Percival Goodman, the father of modern synagogue architecture.
 Goodman’s design established a formula that was followed by many synagogues to come.
 After half a century, the building was in dire need of refurbishing.
-The grand domed ceiling had become a dingy, grey cloud over the congregation, the signature colored glass windows were prone to leaking, and several past renovations had strayed from the original design intent.

 PKSB worked with local architects and engineers to revitalize the original Goodman building.
-Beyond cosmetic improvements, PKSB researched original drawings to uncover elements of Goodman’s design that had unfortunately never come to fruition, or were modified over the years.
+Beyond cosmetic improvements, PKSB researched original drawings to uncover elements of Goodman’s design that had either never come to fruition, or were modified over the years.

 This careful process of Architectural forensics yielded a design that respects the building’s past and present while looking to its future.